Zaptopod4001/UI_ImageAlphaTest/README.md

 ## Limitations

-* Requires images to be marked as Read/Write enabled
+* Requires used Images to be marked as Read/Write enabled

-* Requires images to be uncompressed (?)
+* Requires used Images to be uncompressed (?)

 # Classes